An exceptional educational experience for all

 This is facilitated through:

-• The Personal Development programme (including the Personal Development Curriculum, Student Leadership and Student Voice, assemblies and Enrichment opportunities)
+• The Personal Development programme (including the Personal Development Curriculum, Student Leadership and Student Voice and assemblies)

 • Subject curricula, including the opportunities for team work developed within PE and for creativity within Art, Drama and Music

-• Enrichment opportunities including involvement in the Duke of Edinburgh’s Award and the National Citizens’ Service
+• Enrichment opportunities including involvement in the Duke of Edinburgh’s Award, student leadership and trips

 • The academy’s Behaviour and Welfare Policy which sets out explicit behaviour expectations in terms of the Code of Conduct thus ensuring a positive and co-operative learning environment.